Letter formation is the ability to form the letters of the alphabet correctly. It is an important skill in learning to write.

 In the real world, most print is in lowercase, and asking kids to write everything in uppercase and then switching to the correct way is confusing to kids.

 My son worked with many occupational therapists when he was young.
 The handwriting program that all of them used began instruction with uppercase letters.
 It was VERY difficult for him to transition to writing lowercase letters when they concentrated so much on uppercase letters.

 Using Letter Cards for Letter Formation Activities

-Now I want to show you many fun ways to work on letter formation with your kids.
-Many of these letter activities don’t even involve holding a writing instrument, so they are perfect for kids who aren’t ready to start handwriting.
+Now I want to show you many different ways to write letters and work on letter formation with your kids.
+Many of these fun letter activities don’t even involve holding a writing instrument, so they are perfect for kids who aren’t ready to start handwriting.

 One of the simplest and easiest ways to work on letter formation is with finger tracing.
 Using their index finger and starting at the dot, kids can trace the letters on the cards.
 You can also create tactile letter cards by gluing items to the cards.

 Make a salt tray by adding a small amount of salt, sand, rice, or other sensory filler to the bottom of a tray.
 Then, using the letter card as a reference, kids can trace letters into the salt tray materials.